 3. Runtime Dependency

-• The runtime environment relies on builds to determine the active application configuration.
-This means the runtime does not directly interact with the editable application versions but uses builds to maintain stability and reliability.
+• The runtime environment relies on builds to determine the active project configuration.
+This means the runtime does not directly interact with the editable project versions but uses builds to maintain stability and reliability.

 4. Version Control

-• Builds are version-controlled, and each build corresponds to a specific application version.
-This means you can trace exactly which application configuration is active in a particular environment at any time.
+• Builds are version-controlled, and each build corresponds to a specific project version.
+This means you can trace exactly which project configuration is active in a particular environment at any time.

 Benefits

-• Consistency Across Environments: Builds ensure that the same version of an application runs in different environments, avoiding discrepancies between development and production.
+• Consistency Across Environments: Builds ensure that the same version of an project runs in different environments, avoiding discrepancies between development and production.

 • Reduced Errors: Immutable builds reduce the risk of runtime errors caused by unexpected changes.